 Curators' and Edward D. Ellison Professor of Law

-The students have voted Professor Levit the Law School’s Outstanding Professor of the Year three times (most recently in 2009).
-She has received the Daniel L. Brenner Faculty Publishing Award (three times), the Elmer P. Pierson Faculty Teaching Award three times (most recently in 2009), and the campus N.T.
+The students have voted Professor Levit the Law School’s Outstanding Professor of the Year five times (most recently in 2013 and 2015).
+She has received the Daniel L. Brenner Faculty Publishing Award (three times), the Elmer P. Pierson Faculty Teaching Award (three times ), and the campus N.T.
 Veatch Award for Distinguished Research and Creative Activity.
 In 1998 she was named the Law School’s first Daniel L. Brenner Scholar.
 In 2000 she was awarded a UKC Trustees Faculty Fellowship.
 In 2001, she received the title of Edward D. Ellison Professor of Law.
-In 2004 she was the UMKC campus’ nominee for the University of Missouri's Presidential Teaching Award.
-Also that year, she received the Missouri Governor's Award for Teaching Excellence.
+In 2004 she was the UMKC campus nominee for the University of Missouri's Presidential Teaching Award.
+In 2012, she received the Missouri Governor's Award for Teaching Excellence.
 The University of Missouri awarded her a Curators' Professorship in 2005.
 She is one of 26 law professors in the country who is profiled in the book by Dean Michael Hunter Schwartz et al., What the Best Law Teachers Do, recently published by Harvard University Press.

 Professor Levit enjoys distance running and sprint triathlons.
-She is married to Tim Geary, and they have two children, Aaron and Dylan Elizabeth, an “adopted” law student, Jon, and a blue weimaraner named Atticus.
+She is married to Tim Geary, and they have two children, Aaron and Dylan Elizabeth, an “adopted” law student, Jon, and a blue weimaraner named Niko.